The Man Who Saved Mr. Spock

 By this time, Leonard Nimoy absolutely loved everything Jack Sowards had written, loved the script, loved the character, and was there to play Mr. Spock -- for the entire film.
 Right up to his death scene.

 Because, you see, what Jack Sowards had done was turn the Spock character into something that Leonard Nimoy liked so much that he not only agreed to make Star Trek II: The Wrath of Khan -- but he wanted now to keep playing Mr. Spock.
-And he came back for all the rest of the Star Trek films.
+And he came back for all the rest of the Star Trek films (after the charter was carefully set up to rejuvenate).
 And then reprised the character in two episodes of the series, Star Trek: The Next Generation, wrote a new autobiography, I Am Spock -- and even agreed to portray the character yet again when the new Star Trek movie re-launch was made, giving the new franchise an important sense of legitimacy.

 All because producers listened to their screenwriter when Jack Sowards said, "I know how to get Leonard."